Skip to Content

 This is another fun auditory game to play with children.
 Start by saying, “I went to the store and bought…” and add one item.
 The children then repeat that phrase, adding an item to the list.

-Keep adding items until someone forgets an item, then start a new round.
+Continue adding items until someone forgets one, then begin a new round.

 This helps strengthen auditory memory as kids need to remember a long list of items.